QuantConnect/Lean/Documentation/ADR/0001-brokerage-order-polling-service.md

 stream (`TradeStationBrokerage.cs:1088`); a poll can feed the same door.

-Not in this PR, for one reason: telling "placed outside Lean" apart from "ours, id not assigned yet" needs care — Tradier's 2-second recheck exists exactly because an unknown id can turn out to be ours a moment later.
+Not in this PR, for one reason: telling "placed outside Lean" apart from "ours, id not assigned yet" needs care — the 2-second recheck Tradier's replaced poll carried existed exactly because an unknown id can turn out to be ours a moment later.
 The safe shape is: only an id that stays unknown across several sweeps, and is not inside any order request, gets raised as a new brokerage-side order.
 That rule can be added to the diff later without changing the snapshot or the API, so it is future work, not part of this design.